luk3yx/minetest-formspec-editor/README.md

     if you plan to import them again.
  - The ability to load existing formspecs (provided they are version 2 or above).
+ - The ability to export to (but not import from) digistuff touchscreen formspecs.

 ## Limitations